ami-iit/cmake-package-check/README.md

 The command output will end with `cmake-package-check: SUCCESS.` if the package can be found (i.e. `find_package(fmt REQUIRED)` is successful), and with `cmake-package-check: FAILURE.` .
 In case of success the return value of the command will be 0, while it will be 1 if the package can't be found.
 This permits to use the command in the context of continuous integration scripts.

+Note that by default `cmake-package-check` calls `find_package` two times, to detect subtle bugs related that sometime happens with complex CMake config files.
+If you want to disable this behaviour, pass the `--disable-double-find` flag.

 **Note: on Windows, the command needs to run in Developer Command Prompt or Developer Powershell.**

 ### Check if a multiple packages exist